twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 There are some good reasons why to use SXA CLI for your Sitecore SXA development:

-- Real front-end developers get bored by clicking through Sitecore for the creation of HTML structures for the rendering variants
+- Front-end developers get bored by clicking through Sitecore to create HTML structures for the rendering variants
 - Importing/exporting front-end assets through Creative Exchange souds like a very brittle and uncontrollable process
 - Real developers use version control for your theme files
 - We don't want to get the  Media Library polluted with unnecessary files
 - We only want transpiled and minified assets stored in Sitecore
--

 # Getting SXA CLI installed

 ## Introduction